 4. Are your employees craving feedback, but finding it hard to give or get information?

-It might be time to implement a performance management system.
+It might be time to implement a performance management system or a more iterative approach to HR.
 Not only is feedback important for developmental purposes, but as you grow you’ll need to be able to quickly assess if employees are achieving their goals, needing some support, or have to make an exit from the organization.

 How do you know when it’s time to evolve your HR Stack?